elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 ![Desktop View](/assets/img/leadership_clutch.png)
 _https://learndriving.tips/learning-to-drive/how-to-change-gear-in-manual-car/how-manual-car-gears-work/_

 A transmission has multiple gears, each facilitating the optimal distribution of power to the wheels through a clever combination of gear ratios.
 The presence of a clutch allows for the imperfect action of shifting gears while the engine spins at thousands of revolutions per minute.
 However, for each gear at rotating at a specific wheel speed, there's a corresponding engine velocity (RPM) at which you can shift without a clutch.
 This is very challenging and risky, and a slight misstep can result in gear grinding and damage to the transmission.
 The clutch bridges the gap, allowing the engine and transmission to operate independently, yet harmoniously.
 A (good) leader performs the same function.
-They do not meddle with the engine or the transmission; instead, they enable each component to perform at its best.
+They do not meddle with the engine or the transmission; instead, they enable each component to perform at its best.<br>

 I try to avoid the word “manager”.
 It is a remnant from the industrial revolution where work was mechanical but done by humans.
 Factories filled with replaceable low-skilled or unskilled laborers who just needed to keep the floor operating.
 You manage the unexpected, you manage scenarios and circumstances, you manage projects, and you lead people, you lead towards goals and ideal outcomes.